semente/bak/README.md

 ### Description

-Backups current directory to one or more `DEST` in local or remote hosts.
+Backing up the current directory to one or more `DEST` in local or remote hosts.
 Backups are always encrypted and signed by GnuPG (PGP)-you must have a personal key configured for the user running `bak`.

-**Incremental backups are done by default** and it is based on the last modification time of the file `.bak` (*lastfile*) located in the current directory.
-This file is automatically created and its modification time is updated after every successul backup.
+**Incremental backups are done by default** and are based on the last modification time of the file `.bak` (*lastfile*) located in the current directory.
+This file is automatically created and its modification time is updated after every successful backup.
 However, you can force a full backup by just providing the option `-f`.

 ### Usage examples